-In the quest for PEACE, after Rebecca, my wife’s suicide, I overlooked a key step . . . forgiveness.
+In the quest for PEACE, after Rebecca, my wife’s Suicide, I overlooked an essential step . . .
+Forgiveness.
 Unfortunately, I did not realize its importance, nor did anyone suggest it.
 I did not find forgiveness mentioned in general grief literature.
-In the search for PEACE, this significantly handicapped me for the better part of a decade.
+It was not a priority topic in any survivor supports groups.

 It would be incorrect to suggest I was not receiving help.
-As I think of it now, I would have been better off if my end goal was peace.
-Now, I see the five stages as reoccurring events that require a lot of patience to achieve peace.
+As I think of it now, I would have been better off if my end goal was PEACE.
+Now, I see the five stages as reoccurring events that require a lot of patience to calm the Soul and achieve peace.

-To collect, organize and consider it all eliminated any comfort zone.
+To collect, organize, and consider it all eliminated any comfort zone.
 After three dozen years, I thought I knew everything there was to know about Rebecca.
-Through all our personal and external encounters I had built this image that vanished with only five words “Rebecca has taken her life.”
+Through all our personal and external encounters I had built this image that vanished with only five words, “Rebecca has taken her life.”

-I am old now, I guess officially in my winter years.
+I am old now, officially in my winter years.
 I have learned you can pick up key insights when you can focus and think again.
 You have to pay close attention to everything you read or hear, as life rolls along.